 What Are the Main PlayStation Vue Features?

-- Live Streaming of Popular TV Channels – With PlayStation Vue you can watch many of your favorite shows LIVE.
+- Live Streaming of Popular TV Channels – The PlayStation Vue channels list lets you watch many of your favorite shows LIVE.
 You will have access to over 50 channels to stream live, just as if you had cable TV.

 - On-Demand Content – Up to three days of primetime, popular shows are stored on Vue’s on-demand library, so if you miss a show you may be able to catch up by watching on-demand.

-- My Shows – My Shows is a kind of DVR feature that is unique to PlayStation Vue.
+- Cloud DVR – My Shows is a kind of DVR feature that is unique to PlayStation Vue.
 You can tag your favorite TV shows on PlayStation Vue, and episodes will be automatically recorded and stored for up to a month.
 This is essentially the PlayStation Vue DVR you may have heard of, although it functions slightly differently than a traditional DVR.

 - Timeline – With Timeline, you can quickly look at the last 8 shows you watched, and see when those shows next air live.
 This gives you an easy way to stay in the loop and not miss any of your favorite shows.

 You can check the PlayStation Vue FAQ’s for more information on these features.

 Remember, you can try PlayStation Vue free for 7 days.